japila-books/spark-sql-internals/docs/hive/HiveExternalCatalog.md

   partialSpec: Option[TablePartitionSpec] = None): Seq[CatalogTablePartition]
 ----

-NOTE: `listPartitions` is part of the <<spark-sql-ExternalCatalog.adoc#listPartitions, ExternalCatalog Contract>> to list partitions of a table.
+NOTE: `listPartitions` is part of the <<spark-sql-ExternalCatalog.md#listPartitions, ExternalCatalog Contract>> to list partitions of a table.

 `listPartitions`...FIXME